How to get touch with us over the festive period

 What you need to know about consent orders

-A consent order is a legally binding court order approved by a judge in divorce proceedings, filed after both parties have agreed their financial settlement.
+A consent order is a legally binding court order approved by a judge in divorce proceedings, filed after both parties have agreed on their financial settlement.
 This is often without the need for either party having to attend at Court.

-Consent orders set out how a couple intends to divide their assets such as property, pensions and savings on divorce.
+Consent orders set out how a couple intends to divide their assets such as property, pensions, and savings on divorce.
 It can also include details about any spousal and/or child maintenance arrangements.

 If a financial consent order is not obtained, then the agreement reached is not legally binding and therefore unenforceable.
 It will also be open to your spouse to make further claims in the future.